Woodcroft

 Woodcroft is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Woodcroft's population, as of August 2025, is approximately 11,740.
-This figure represents an increase of 188 individuals since the 2021 Census, which reported a population of 11,552.
-The change is inferred from ABS estimates showing a resident population of 11,722 as of June 2024 and the addition of 16 validated new addresses since the Census date.
-This results in a population density ratio of 867 persons per square kilometer, comparable to averages seen across other locations assessed by AreaSearch.
-Overseas migration accounted for approximately 71.2% of overall population gains during recent periods.
+Woodcroft's population is approximately 11,833 as of November 2025.
+This figure represents an increase of 281 people since the 2021 Census, which recorded a population of 11,552.
+The growth is inferred from the estimated resident population of 11,722 in June 2024 and the addition of 52 validated new addresses since the Census date.
+This results in a population density ratio of 874 persons per square kilometer, comparable to averages seen across other locations analyzed by AreaSearch.
+Woodcroft's growth rate of 2.4% since the census places it within 2.5 percentage points of its SA3 area (4.9%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 71.2% of overall population gains in recent periods, driving primary population growth in the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population dynamics anticipate lower quartile growth, with an expected increase of 460 persons to 2041 based on the latest population numbers, representing a total increase of 3.8% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, AreaSearch adopts the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future demographic trends anticipate lower quartile growth for statistical areas analyzed by AreaSearch.
+Based on the latest population numbers, Woodcroft is expected to increase by 460 persons to reach 2041, representing an overall increase of approximately 3.0% over the 17-year period.

 Frequently Asked Questions - Population